ElAwbery/Lucky_Egg/README.md

 This was one of several places I used Python's introspection and reflection mechanisms.
 In this case, the __\_\_getattr\_\___ method, documented [here](https://docs.python.org/3/reference/datamodel.html#customizing-module-attribute-access).

  - The template engine is implemented as the __template_substitute__ method of the pokemon parent class.
 This method takes an HTML string which is a template.
 It substitutes data attribute values for variables in the template.
 It uses the __\_\_getattr\_\___ method to get the required value for the variable.
- - Handle the eventuality that the template string starts with a variable.
+ - It handles the eventuality that the template string starts with a variable.
  - The __html_body__ method in each stage class now returns a template string complete with substitutions.
 It calls the __template_substitute__ method to get the finshed string.
  - Wrote templates for each of the stages and added them to the HTML constructor of the stage subclass.